greenelab/connectivity-search-manuscript/manuscript.md

 3. Pinnable nodes and other physics customizations.
 4. Customizable node and edge drag/hover/select behavior.
 5. Intuitive pan/zoom view that worked on desktop and mobile.
-6. Node and edge appearances that were completely customizable for alignment, text wrapping, color, outlines, fonts, arrowheads, and non-colliding coincident edges.
+6. Node and edge appearances that were completely customizable for alignment, text wrapping, color, outlines, fonts, arrowheads, and noncolliding coincident edges.

 ### Visual Design